jeffkulas/node_quarto/README.md

 # node_quarto

 Simple game to show node.js and socket.io in action.
-Based off of the board game [Quarto]: <http://en.wikipedia.org/wiki/Quarto_(board_game)>.
+Based off of the board game [Quarto] <http://en.wikipedia.org/wiki/Quarto_(board_game)>.

 You can chat with the other player and see the pieces move.
 The server doesn't enforce the game rules yet or help decide who wins.